1. How do I apply?

-No, references and citations do not count toward the twenty-page limit of the technical proposal.
+Yes, references and citations count toward the twenty-five page limit for the technical proposal.

 13. How does NIST determine whether to award a grant vs. cooperative agreement?

 Per the NOFO, this determination is made at NIST’s discretion.
-It involves many factors, but will primarily be based upon a determination if substantial involvement by PSCR will be necessary during the implementation of the project.
+It is based primarily upon whether substantial involvement by NIST will be necessary during the implementation of the project.

 Because of the funding instruments used to manage FFRDCs, FFRDCs are generally not eligible to apply.
 Interested FFRDCs should discuss this further with their Contracting Officer.
 FFRDCs are, however, eligible to be subcontractors to other eligible applicants.

-To learn more about research and development projects funded by PSCR, visit the Funding Opportunities webpage.
+To learn more about research and development projects funded by PSCR, visit www.nist.gov/ctl/pscr/funding-opportunities.

 17. Can you review our technical proposal and provide comments if they meet the R&D objectives in the NOFO?

-PSCR cannot comment on an applicant’s proposed technical solution.
-Applicants should refer to Section I of the PSIAP-PC2 NOFO for details about the two program goals and the specific types of outputs that the program intents to fund.
-PSIAP0PC2 will provide funding for award recipients to generate data that can be leveraged by the R&D and public safety communities to accelerate indoor mapping, localization, and navigation technologies for first responders.
+PSCR cannot review or comment on an applicant’s proposed technical solution.
+Applicants should refer to Section I of the PSIAP-MCVQoE NOFO for details about the program goals and the types of research projects that the program is looking to fund.